Chapter 4: Children

 4 Setting the agenda (list of issues or topics to discuss)

 The FDRP identifies issues and works with the parties to set an agenda for the session.
-It might include issues like where the children live, when and how they spend time with the other parent, schooling, how the parties will communicate with each other about the children and so on.
+It might include issues like where the children live, when and how they spend time with the other parent or person caring for the child and any other significant people in the child’s life, schooling, how the parties will communicate with each other about the children and so on.

 5 Exploration